harriskwong1208/Otaku-Hub/README.md

 ## What is OtakuHub ?

 OtakuHub is a web application designed for anime and manga enthusiasts.
-Track, rate, and review your favorite series seamlessly with our user-friendly interface.
+Track, rate, and review your favorite series seamlessly with the user-friendly interface.
 Built with the MERN stack and powered by AWS Cognito for user authentication and Amplify for deployment.

 ## Installation